sushantchamoli/MOBILE-APPLICATION-DEVELOPMENT-EXAM/README.md

 ONLINE "MOBILE-APPLICATION-DEVELOPMENT" END-SEMESTER PRACTICAL EXAMINATION ASSESSMENT OF JUNE 2021 6th SEMESTER

-A question paper will be uploaded to this repository on scheduled time, which you need to complete in the following manner -
+A question paper will be uploaded to this repository inside "MOBILE-APPLICATION-DEVELOPMENT" on scheduled time, which you need to complete in the following manner -

 Firstly, you need to fork this repository and then finally at the end, create a pull request to it.
 NOTE - Don't forget to FORK the repository, otherwise, you will not be able to push the code and make pull requests.